 Meanwhile, back in 1313, King Edward II granted (let’s just call it) Brighton a charter allowing residents to hold markets as well as an annual fair to celebrate St Bartholomew in August.
-This led to Brighton becoming a busy market town, and the opening of the first few dozen vegan cafés.
+This led to Brighton becoming a busy market town, and the opening of the first few vegan cafés.

 There was a surprise consequence of the attack, besides an increased disinclination towards the French; the first map of Brighton.
 The map was used when rebuilding the city in the same layout, including the Lanes which, back then, were pathways between allotments where fishermen grew hemp for ropes and nets (and, let’s be honest, recreation): the area was even called Hempshares.

 In the 17th century the town’s fishing industry declined, in large due to England having a continual series of squabbles (wars, if you want to get technical) with Holland and our old friends, France.
 Brightonians of the 17th century were richly compensated though, by the opening of a bowling green on the Steine in 1665.
-(Ok, so maybe not richly).
+(Ok, maybe not richly).
 The town’s declining fortunes were compounded with two devastating storms in 1703 and 1705 which decimated much of the infrastructure, and is even thought to have ruined several hipsters’ painstakingly preened hairdos.

-In 1783, suffering from swollen glands, the Prince of Wales came to test the curative powers of the sea, fell in love with the place, and built his spectacular pavilion in 1787.
+In 1783, suffering from swollen glands, the Prince of Wales came to test the curative powers of the sea, fell in love with the place, and started building his spectacular pavilion in 1787.
 The masses soon followed, and Brighton was transformed into the world’s most fashionable coastal resort in the process.

-This kickstarted a great number of building projects: in 1822 The Level was laid out, and in the 1820s the Kemp Town Estate to the east of Brighton and Brunswick Town to the west were built by the tireless (and eventually bankrupt) architect Charles Busby.
+This kickstarted a great number of building projects: in 1822 The Level was laid out, and also in the 1820s the Kemp Town Estate to the east of Brighton and Brunswick Town to the west were built by the tireless (and, sadly, eventually bankrupt) architect Charles Busby.
 Also in that decade, Brighton’s love affair with piers began, with the Chain Pier being built in 1823 to the east of where the Palace Pier now proudly stands.

 After centuries of ships having to moor off shore, they suddenly had something they could safely dock at.
 This opened the way for tourist boats carrying passengers to France in 1824.
 And the town’s popularity further increased with the opening of a railway line between Brighton and London in 1841, allowing tourists to come down for the day, enjoy the sea air, and gawp at Queen Victoria who was now on the throne and often found in the Royal Pavilion (before she flogged it to the town for 50Gs in 1850, having upped sticks and built Osborne House on the Isle of Wight).

 Although the Chain Pier proved extremely popular (so much so, the West Pier was built in 1866), it eventually fell into disuse and disrepair.
 Plans to build the Palace Pier to replace it included the stipulation that its builders would dismantle the Chain Pier.
 In a rare moment of heaven-sent serendipity, the builders were saved such a giant ball ache by a storm in December 1896, which completely destroyed the Chain Pier.
-The Place Pier opened in 1899, and remains the only pier in the country on which I’ve lost my godson (don’t tell his Dad).
+The Place Pier opened in 1899, and remains the only pier in the country on which I’ve lost my godson (don’t tell his dad).

 Throughout the Victorian period and beyond, the population rapidly grew, and public amenities correspondingly improved.
 The Brighton Workhouse was built in 1867 (and subsequently became Brighton General Hospital), the aquarium in 1872 and Preston Park opened in 1874.
 The famous Clock Tower was added in commemoration of Queen Vic’s golden jubilee, in 1888, and in 1907 the Electric Bioscope, the first permanent cinema in Brighton, was opened at 129B Western Road.

-Brighton played a vital role in WWI, not from a tactical point of view, but from a medical one.
+World Wars Brighton played a vital role in WWI, not from a tactical point of view, but from a medical one.
 The Pavilion was famously repurposed as a hospital, treating over 4,300 Indian soldiers between December 1914 and February 1916.
 From April of that year it began looking after limbless soldiers, helping over 6,000 convalesce.
 Beyond that, over 30,000 patients were brought down from London on special ambulance trains, providing vital help in alleviating the overburdened hospitals of the capital.

 As war raged on across the channel, an eerie account from June 1916, describes how people playing cricket on Brighton College playing fields stopped play when they heard the gunfire from one of the bloodiest battles in human history, the Battle of the Somme.